simoncstanton/equivalence_study/README.md

 # Equivalence Study 2021
 ------------------------
+Code and supplementary material for the paper **Representation-Induced Algorithmic Bias** Accepted to AJCAI21 as a regular paper (ajcai2021.net).
+Was delayed by several months (covid) so 2021 conference is being held in Febraury 2022.

+[Edit 01/02/2022]
+Added pre-print of paper, supplementary material, poster, and video presentation to docs/ Conference is tmrw so expect the proceedings to be published sometime soon.
+Will update with official link when that happens.

 [Edit 04/10/2021]
 - Created new release with modified line in one algorithm as per edit below
 - Added _RepresentationInducedAlgorithmicBias-Supplementary-Material-A.pdf_